CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

               name: mongo-secret
               key: mongo-password
 ```
-MongoDB configuration file is complete.
-When it starts a user with those credentials will be created.
+This sets environment variables for MongoDB, pulling values from the `mongo-secret`.
+When the MongoDB container starts, it uses these credentials to create a user.

-**2. WEBAPP DEPLOYMENT ENV**
+**2. WEBAPP DEPLOYMENT ENV:**
 ```yaml
         env:
         - name: USER_NAME